Titanium is currently the most commonly used material in dental implant application.

 Titanium has been selected a metal of choice in the dental market due to its total resistance to attack by body fluids, high strength and low modulus.

-Products used in this application include:
+Metals, grades, and alloys used in this application include: